Sanitary sewer smoke testing

 If you or a member of your household have a health condition you feel we need to be aware of, contact the Region of Peel at 905-791-7800, ext.
 4409.

-For daily smoke testing updates follow us on Twitter @peelpublicworks.
+For daily smoke testing updates follow us on Twitter @peelpublicworks, which can be viewed without signing in.

 How to prepare for the test

-Pour a few cups of water into all floor drains, sinks, showers and other plumbing fixtures when you receive this notice.
-This ensures that all plumbing traps under sinks, washing facilities and floor drains have water in them.
+Pour a few cups of water into all floor drains, sinks, showers and other plumbing fixtures when you receive the notice.
+This ensures that all plumbing traps under sinks, washing facilities and basement floor drains have water in them.

 Add water to your plumbing fixtures only once.
 There’s no need to keep adding water.